 - Start with wider bases to make balances easier and more stable.

-- Communicate with your partner to agree on when to move.
+- Ensure students communicate clearly with partners to agree on when to move.